Eravipuram Assembly constituency

 Eravipuram is a legislative assembly constituency in the southern coastal area of Kollam district in Kerala, India.
 It is one among the eleven Assembly constituencies in the district.
-As of the 2016 assembly elections, the current MLA is M. Noushad of CPI(M).
+As of the 2026 assembly elections, the current MLA is Advocate Vishnu Mohan.

 Structure

 As per the recent changes on Assembly constituency delimitations, Eravipuram Assembly constituency consists of the 24 wards from Kollam Municipal Corporation (Asramam, Uliyakovil, Mangadu, Arunoottimangalam, Chathinamkulam, Karicode, College Division, Palkulangara, Ammannada, Vadakkevila, Pallimukku, Ayathil, Kilikollur, Punthalathazham, Palathara, Manakkadu, Kollurvila, Kayyalakkal, Valathungal, Akkolil, Thekkumbhagam, Eravipuram, Bharanikkavu, Thekkevila) and neighbouring Mayyanad panchayath in Kollam Taluk.